selfcommunity/developers-doc/docs/apireference/v2/event/invite_users_to_event.md

 title: Invite Users Or Accept Users
 ---

-This endpoint allows user managers to invite or accept users to the event
+This endpoint allows the manager to invite new users to join the event or accept any requests to join the event.

 :::info

-This operation requires the event manager role.
+This operation requires authentication and that the user is the manager of the event.

 :::